More people have been to space

 I first discovered ocean rowing when my business sponsored a group of ladies who competed in the Talisker Whisky Atlantic Challenge in 2016 as part of a boat of 4.
 I have been following the race every year since.
 It really was only a matter of time before the stars aligned for me to get involved myself.

-It was only after I'd signed up that I realised just how few solo females have actually rowed the Atlantic, just 12 have so far succeeded.
+It was only after I'd signed up that I realised just how few solo females have actually rowed the Atlantic, just 14 have so far succeeded.
+In total only 22 women have solo rowed ANY ocean.
 After some rigorous checking I soon discovered that I would be the oldest - could I really be so 'OARDACIOUS' to think that I could do it too?
-Of course I did, after all, I've already completed two Ironman races, of course I can row an ocean!!!
+Of course I did.

-I've been a business woman for many years running my own businesses and now coaching and mentoring others to achieve their own successes.
+I've been a business woman for many years running various businesses over the years and I now specialise in teaching MENTAL FITNESS to others alongside coaching and mentoring businesses to grow and evolve with sales and marketing systems to drive success.
 Getting to the start line of any challenge like this is very much like running a business, all those skills we learn along the way set us in such good stead to achieve our goals, having the right mindset and mental fortitude is crucial.
 All of these will be tested to the limit on this Totally OARdacious journey.

 Although I will be rowing solo, I need an amazing TEAM around me.
-If you are keen to get involved check out our sponsorship packages or email me and let me know how you might want to help.
+If you are keen to get involved check out our sponsorship page and call or email me and let's talk about how we can help each other.